Table of Contents

 Do you have an established, life-improving morning routine set up for yourself?

-As a wellness advocate, I always take a holistic approach to any situation.
+As a wellness advocate, I always approach any situation holistically.
 Essential oils can be powerful if used correctly and in conjunction with other lifestyle changes.

 I love Tisserand essential oils and regularly use their rollerballs on my wrists and other pulse points to help with mental focus.
 They have a site-wide 20% off orders over £60 right now (click here to claim)